-Fund assets are invested in interest-bearing financial instruments with a rating of minimum BBB- from Standard & Poor's or Nordic Credit Rating or a minimum Baa3 from Moody's, or its equivalent thereof or alternatively in instruments where the fund management company has made its own assessment of the credit rating that corresponds to the rating mentioned.
-In addition, a maximum of 30% of the fund's value may be invested in interest-bearing financial instruments without rating or where the rating is below BBB-, down to lowest BB- from Standard & Poor's or Nordic Credit Rating or a rating below Baa3, down to lowest Ba3 from Moody's or alternatively the equivalent or the corresponding internal rating.
+Fund assets may be invested in interest-bearing financial instruments with a rating from S&P or Moody's as well as in instruments in which Handelsbanken Fonder (hereinafter the Management Company) has determined credit worthiness.
+However, a maximum of 30% of the fund's value may be invested in interest-bearing financial instruments that lack a rating or hold a rating lower than BBB- from S&P or a rating below Baa3 from Moody's (to a minimum of BB- from S&P or Ba3 from Moody's or the equivalent internal rating).

-The fund's investments shall be in financial instruments denominated in SEK and EUR.
-However, a maximum of 2% of the fund's value may have a currency risk exposure in EUR.
+Fund investments may be made in financial instruments denominated in EUR, SEK, DKK and NOK.
+However, a maximum of 2% of the fund's value may be exposed to currency risk.

-The average remaining duration of fund investments is between zero and seven years.
+The fund's investments shall have an average remaining fixed interest duration between zero and seven years.
 If we believe market rates will be falling, we may choose a longer fixed interest period and conversely, we may choose a shorter fixed interest period if we believe market rates are rising.